 3. Dwell Time

 This is simply named Average Session Duration in Google Analytics.
 It measures the average amount of time visitors spend on your website.
-Usually, an average of 2minites is a good measure but if you can improve the performance beyond that, it will even be better.
+Usually, an average of 2 minutes is a good measure but if you can improve the performance beyond that, it will even be better.
 These metrics tell Google that people are enjoying their experience with your website and so it is of good quality that should be showcased and brought to the top of its search engines.

 You can boost your website dwell time just about the same way you reduce bounce rate.
-Improve internal links on your website, write long form quality content that addresses the subject matter extensively, avoid errors on your page.
-You can consider improving visitor interaction with the website by adding a livechat button, making a contact us form more visible, offering some thing like gifts or a useful downloadable content.
+Improve internal links on your website, write long form quality content that addresses the subject matter extensively, and avoid errors on your page.
+You can consider improving visitor interaction with the website by adding a livechat button, making a contact us form more visible, offering some things like gifts or useful downloadable content.

 Although this item does not measure the percentage of errors on your website relative to the links without errors, it is an important indicator to watch because website errors can almost instantly affect your website ranking performance.

-Once you find an error on your website within search console, try and address it.
+Once you find an error on your website within the search console, try and address it.
 Ensure that your websites have no errors.
 The presence of errors tells Google that users will be upset on your website when they visit because they are presented with web pages that give errors.